CM Masters Degree (MS)

 - An integrative approach to planning, design, and construction due to the multidisciplinary nature of the school.

 - Enhanced opportunities for interdisciplinary collaboration.

 - Enhanced support for international students and scholars via MSU’s well-established programs.

-Advanced degrees in Construction Management are designed to combine the technical and managerial aspects of construction projects.
+Advanced degrees in Construction Management are designed to combine the managerial, technological, economic and environmental aspects of construction projects.